tgiardina/rpp-depr/README.md

 # Responsive Policy Project
-An annotatble wiki to make policy more approachable.
+An annotatable wiki to make policy more approachable.

 ## Prerequisites
 To get up and running, you will need the following commands: `docker`, `docker-compose`, and `make`.
 You can install `make` via your favoriate package manager (possibly as part of `build-essentials`).
 You can install the other two as follows: [docker](https://docs.docker.com/get-docker/), [docker-compose](https://docs.docker.com/compose/install/).